OpenMDAO/OpenMDAO-Framework/docs/dev-guide/working.rst

   openmdao_test

 If all tests pass, you may commit the changes from your merge.
-(This avoid mixing up merge changes with any later changes you make.
+(This avoids mixing up merge changes with any later changes you make.)
 Type:

 ::